ogratwicklcs/ansible_windows_workshop/2-adhoc/README.md

 Select **Inventories** on the left panel, and then select the name of our Inventory **Workshop Inventory**.
 Now that you are on the Inventory Details page, we will select our Host.
 So select **HOSTS**.

-Next to each host is a checkbox.
-Check the box next to each host you want to run an Ad-Hoc Command on.
-You will then see the **RUN COMMANDS** button become enabled.
-Click it now.
+Select the Windows machine within in your inventory named **studentX-win1**.
+You will then be able to selec the **RUN COMMANDS** button at the top right.
 ![Run Command](images/2-adhoc-run-command.png)

 This will pop up the **Execute Command** window.
 From here is where we